The Only Way to Market to Stealth Applicants

 However, if most of the admitted students look like the third prospect (in orange), then he can likely rest easier that these are engaged prospects.
 And note that the third prospect has also continued to engage with the school website after submitting the application.
 This is a good sign of interest and “digital expressed intent.”

 Summary: Website personalization offers the opportunity to market to stealth applicants and provides specific information for admissions counselors to follow up each of these candidates.
-The tracking information can improve data modelling for enrollment funnels and improve communication with admitted students.
+The tracking information can improve data modeling for enrollment funnels and improve communication with admitted students.